Who are we

 History

 The Cercle Royal Africain was founded on December 7, 1889 and chaired by General Albert Thys, the illustrious creator of the Bas-Congo railroad linking Matadi to Léopoldville.
+The association had two aims: to foster patriotism among its members, and to develop a center for union, exchange of ideas, documentation and enjoyment.
+It met regularly at 5 Place Royale, in the Globe tavern.
+At the celebration of its 50th anniversary in 1939, the association had 651 members.

 On 1 June 1951, the Union Royale Coloniale Belge was founded in Brussels as an umbrella for the circles of friends of veterans that had already sprung up in various cities in the country, as well as the associations that were to follow later.